 Next, the random worker focuses on women’s presence and absence in handwritten news.
 As a first step, he decides to discover the entire archive and keeps walking around until he has seen all the news sheets.
 He carefully notes which ones mention women and which ones are silent on them.
 Even though he now has a lot of information about women in the news, he realizes the problem I have already discussed: the collection of news sheets in the former Medici Archive is just an incomplete sample from a lost corpus.
 More importantly, this sample is not-representative; it is merely one possible snapshot of the original lost corpus, and in this sense it is biased.

 As a second step, the random walker modifies his strategy to discover the presence of women.
 He goes to the archive and randomly selects a sample of 100 news sheets.
 He notes how many of them mention at least one woman and continues to select further random samples of 100 news sheets.
 After each round he notes the percentage of news sheets mentioning women in the sub-sample and calculates the average percentage in all previously seen sub-samples.
-(Notice that the percentage actually indicates the probability of finding women in hundred randomly selected news sheets).
+(Notice that the percentage actually indicates the probability of finding women in a hundred randomly selected news sheets).
 The random walker keeps wandering around and repeating this task until he has seen all possible combinations of news sheets in the former Medici Archive.
 Since the number of possible combinations is extraordinarily large, his wandering will take almost forever.

 However, by the end he has important insights into the presence of women in new sheets preserved in the Medici Archive.
 First, by uncovering the probability of finding women in a given random combination of news sheets, the random walker has an idea of ‘what would have happened’ if only this combination had survived; in other words, he knows the probability of women’s presence if only a given combination of news sheets were available today.
 Second, once his quest for all possible combinations exhausts, he knows about all possibilities: for instance, women mentioned in 24 news sheets out of 100 randomly selected news sheets, women mentioned in 50 news sheets out of 100 randomly selected news sheets, and so on.
 He will also know about the relative likeliness of each possibility.
 This is an understanding of how the randomness of news sheets - preserved in the Medici Archive - in regard to women’s presence and absence works.
 In practice, by randomly selecting sub-samples of the news sheet collection in the Medici Archive, the random walker discovers the collection from all possible angles and systematically maps all possibilities.
 By synthetically creating thousands of small - possible - subsamples, he goes beyond the original dataset, which is just one possible snapshot of the lost corpus of early modern handwritten news, and addresses the problem of bias.